dream-num/Luckysheet/README.md

 ## Introduction
 🚀Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.

+> Luckysheet 3.x is currently being rewritten in Typescript.

 ## Links
  | Source Code   | Documentation | Demo | Plugins Demo | Forum |
  | ------ | -------- | ------ | ------ | ------ |